What's in the course...

 The endurance of pain or hardship without the display of feelings and without complaint.

-If you are reading about Biohacking and peak performance, chances are that you are hardworking to a fault, you are probably a classic workaholic who has their nervous system chronically turned way up.
+If you are reading about Biohacking and peak performance, chances are that you are working hard to a fault.
+You are probably a classic workaholic who has their nervous system chronically turned way up.
 With the territory of workaholism comes this masochistic belief that you should work until it hurts.
 If you are not working until you feel totally spent, you are doing something wrong.
 You are not doing enough.
 Your nervous system is perpetually in caveman facing a jaguar mode, your nervous system lacks elasticity and resilience.
 This is what prevents you from drinking fully of the pleasure of...

 • Dinner with your family.